outercloudstudio/Project-Squad-Godot/Project Squad/Devlog 20 Notes.md

 # Outline 2
 ## Introduction
 *Comedic hook*
-Me working on world generation is like me with an orange juice.
+Me working on world generation is like me with orange juice.
 Their both like the best things in the world.
 *Intro*
-Over the last two months I've overhauled the world generator for my bullet hell, *Game Description* which is this multiplayer arcade-like where you clear enemy infested rooms with your friends.
-I've been meaning to redo how the world is generated because me and the playtesters noticed some design issues with the current system.
+Which is why over the last two months I've overhauled the world generator for my bullet hell, *Game Description* where you clear rooms with your friends.
+I've been meaning to redo how the world is generated because I've noticed some glaring design issues.

-Let me explain what I mean.
+Let me explain.

+The old generator was made of rooms that would continue to grow in a line as you progressed.
+Rooms could turn, but never go down, and never branch with multiple exits.
+This presented a huge issue that I had not predicted.
+You might be able to guess at what the problem is.
+I'll give you a hint: The world was completely linear.
+Try and guess the issue before I reveal it.

+One of the game design techniques I like to use is giving the player ambiguous choices.
+That's a complicated way of saying here's two options, you don't know which one is better.
+I like this because there is a certain element of risk, especially if you make one choice riskier but more rewarding.

+Okay, did you guess that the issue was a lack of player choice?
+This is what I call disregarding the player's agency.
+Because, the player has no choice in where they go in the world it feels very boring and repetitive, a feeling even echoed by playtesters in the discord.

+A simple solution to this problem of player agency that comes to mind, then, is to just add alternate paths.
+And that's good, but we can do better.

+In the new worldgen you'll notice a main path, with smaller branches breaking off to the sides.
+At the ends of these branches there will be loot like items or trinkets, generally a good reward that an experienced player would want.
+However, in order to make this choice interesting, and turn this into an ambiguous decision, when taking these paths, the difficulty of future rooms increases.
+That means more monsters will spawn.

+This creates the conundrum: Do I go for the loot, and risk dying along the way and making future rooms harder, or do I play it safe and continue progressing through the level.

+This is the type of decision the original worldgen was missing.
+Without it, the world goes from being a mechanic that players can interact with, to just a container to house gameplay.

+Ambiguous choices is how I like to think about it.

+Now if you want to playtest everything I just talked about, I'd be happy to send you a beta steam key through the discord.
+Thank you for watching, make sure to go grab yourself a nice glass of orange juice, and if you ever give me privilege of your audience again, I'll see you in the next one.
+Bye.